mekelius/maps/docs/known issues.md

 - :stop_at doesn't print error message on fail
 - llvm generated code uses i64 instead of i32
 - lexer constructor eats a single character from the input stream, which is not ideal
+- builtin function types are not constexpr
+    - type registry should probably be global